 I always recommend using a VPN for secure browsing online and unblocking geo-blocked content.

 New Zealanders have to pay to watch the Rugby World Cup which is a bit annoying given other countries can watch it for free.

 In the UK for example, ITV won the rights and will be streaming every game live and on demand through their web based ITV player.
 Other free to watch countries include:

 - SuperSport South Africa

 - EirSport Ireland.

-So lets say Spark Sports don’t launch an app for your TV, you can simply download the PureVPN client which is on your TV, install and activate this and then download the ITV Player app and watch all the games live.
+So lets say Spark Sports don’t launch an app for your TV, you can simply download the ExpressVPN client which is on your TV, install and activate this and then download the ITV Player app and watch all the games live.